 Best Canister: Eureka Lightweight Mighty Mite Canister Vacuum

 Effective at removing pet hair

-You can’t beat this vacuum for the value, and it can clean everything from the furniture to the walls.
-It’s particularly good on staircases since you can carry it from step to step with little effort.
+You can’t beat this vacuum's value either, Plus, it can clean everything from furniture to walls.
+It’s particularly good on staircases since, at eight and a half pounds, it's relatively easy to carry it from step to step.